KrisChan33/K-Internship-Progress-Report-Sys/README.md

 - User profile management
 - User information management with multiple tabs for personal information and address
 - Internship progress tracking and reporting
+- **Activity Logging:** Interns can log their daily activities, providing a detailed record of their work.
+- **Report Generation:** Generate progress reports for personal record-keeping.

+## Developer

+The system is developed by a passionate developer with a background in Laravel.
+The developer strives to create solutions that simplify complex processes and deliver high-quality, user-friendly applications.

 ## Installation